By Kelley Small, Advisor at Standish Executive Search

 It’s pretty clear that Meghan probably had a better first day.
 But the commitment to corporate culture and employee engagement goes well beyond those first impressions.
 Employees want to know more about the organization than the policies in the handbook.
 They want to know what the organizational goals and challenges are and how they fit into moving the organization forward.
 While they may be subject to hitting certain performance metrics, they want to feel valued, respected and appreciated and see opportunities to contribute and grow professionally.
 And yes, they like to be rewarded for a job well done.

 Building and maintaining a positive corporate culture requires a commitment from the CEO that is shared through the management team.
 It needs to be built into all aspects of operations and not given lip service.
 Employees in an organization are by far the most valuable resource, and investing in corporate culture and doing good while doing well will enhance your retention and your reputation.

 While Meghan’s new organization might appear to have a fantastic corporate culture as compared to Ron’s, is it ingrained or did Ron’s onboarding just go wrong?
 Hiring and retaining top-notch employees starts at day one and is a journey for the employer and employee.
-With New Hampshire’s 2.5% unemployment rate, it is essential that we start the year with a renewed emphasis on employee retention to meet those 2019 goals and continually nurture a working environment that becomes the Glassdoor envy of others.
+Start with a renewed emphasis on employee retention to meet those annual goals and continually nurture a working environment that becomes the Glassdoor envy of others.

-Kelley Small is a principal at Standish Executive Search, a New England-based firm that works with business owners and leaders seeking accelerated growth, change or succession.
+Kelley Small is an Advisor at Standish Executive Search, a New England-based firm that works with business owners and leaders seeking accelerated growth, change or succession.
 Standish employs its unique Standish Model© to identify, attract and retain the right leaders.
-Learn more by contacting Kelley Small at firstname.lastname@example.org, or 774.261.0143.
+Learn more by contacting Kelley Small at email@example.com, or 774.261.0143.